appbaseio/reactive-manual/docs/v1.0.0/components/SingleList.md

     placeholder to be displayed in the searchbox, only applicable when the `showSearch` prop is set to true.
 When applicable, the default placeholder value is set to "Search".
 - **initialLoader** `String or HTML` [optional]
     display text while the data is being fetched, accepts `String` or `HTML` markup.
+- **react** `Object`
+    a dependency object defining how this component should react based on the state changes in the specified components.
+You can read more about how to specify this prop over [here](v1.0.0/advanced/React.html).
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]